marineLM/linear_predictor_missing/README.md

 This repository contains the code to reproduce the experiments in our paper:
 *Linear predictor on linearly-generated data with missing values: non consistency and solutions*.

+The file **environment_lpm.yml** indicates the packages required to run the code as well as the versions that were used.

 The file **ground_truth.py** contains the parameter generation, data generation and Bayes rate functions.

 The file **estimators.py** contains all the classes of estimators used.